Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Estimation of the -function

-In this section, we introduce a spectral estimator of the L\'evy measure ($k$-function) of the L\'evy-driven Ornstein-Uhlenbeck process (\ref{OU}).
+In this section, we introduce a spectral estimator for the L\'evy measure ($k$-function) of the L\'evy-driven OU process (\ref{OU}).
 First, we consider a symmetrized version of the $k$-function, that is,